-We have the option to offer places in school to children who don't meet the Department for Education's definition of 'vulnerable', but who we have safeguarding concerns about.
+We have offered places in school to children who don't meet the Department for Education's definition of 'vulnerable', but who we have safeguarding concerns about.
 We will work with parents/carers to do this.
-This may include children who have previously had a social worker, or who haven't met the threshold for a referral but where staff have raised concerns.]
+This may include children who have previously had a social worker, or who haven't met the threshold for a referral but where staff have raised concerns.

-If these children will not be attending school, we will put a contact plan in place, as explained in section 10.1 below.
+If these children will not be attending school, we have put a contact plan in place, as explained in section 10.1 below.